Evidence-Based Treatment for Compulsive Gamblers

 What Treatment Options are Available for Gambling Addiction?

 There are a multitude of treatments that will help an individual overcome pathological gambling.
-These include antidepressant therapy and mood stabilizers, individual therapy, family therapy, support groups like Gamblers Anonymous, and different types of psychotherapy such as CBT and DBT
+These include antidepressant therapy and mood stabilizers, individual therapy, family therapy, support groups like Gamblers Anonymous, and different types of psychotherapy such as CBT and DBT.

 Those with a serious gambling problem should seek admission into a gambling addiction treatment facility for a comprehensive and holistic treatment plan to help overcome this condition.

-Healing Modalities for Gambling at The Heights
+Healing Modalities for Gambling at The Heights Treatment

 For complete recovery, modalities should focus on the patient holistically.
 To ensure efficacy, centric therapies that are supported with scientific studies and data.